6 Easy, Tasty Recipes Your Heart Will Love

 Dark Chocolate Avocado Cake

-Why it’s heart-healthy: Walnuts are a great source of fiber, magnesium, copper, and manganese.
+Why it’s one of our heart-healthy recipes: Walnuts are a great source of fiber, magnesium, copper, and manganese.
 Dark chocolate is rich in antioxidants like flavonoids, which can boost heart health.
 Enjoy in moderation to boost these benefits!

 Cilantro Lime Chicken Tacos